Governor Cuomo Announces Bridge of Hope Dedicated to Cancer Survivors at Canalside

 Kenneth A. Manning, Partner, Phillips Lytle LLP, said: “Phillips Lytle is proud to partner with Roswell Park on the Bridge of Hope.
 Cancer is something that touches all of our lives, and the Bridge of Hope is a meaningful, impactful symbol of those who have survived.
 We are honored to have that symbol in our backyard at Canalside.”

 Senator Tim Kennedy said: “So many of these cancer survivors have endured months of treatments, side effects of medication, countless doctor visits; their strength is awe-inspiring.
 Through the Bridge of Hope, all of Western New York will be able to celebrate that strength with these survivors, and let them know that they are not alone in both their fight or their victory.
-We’re so grateful to community partners like Roswell Park Cancer Institute, whose staff tirelessly works to help patients beat this disease, and to Governor Cuomo and Phillips Lytle LLP for helping them to celebrate a cancer-free milestone.”
+We’re so grateful to community partners like Roswell Park Comprehensive Cancer Center, whose staff tirelessly works to help patients beat this disease, and to Governor Cuomo and Phillips Lytle LLP for helping them to celebrate a cancer-free milestone.”

 Assemblyman Sean Ryan said: "The Bridge of Hope at Canalside will be an inspiring site for cancer survivors throughout Western New York.
-I thank Roswell Park Cancer Institute and the Erie Canal Harbor Development Corporation for partnering to bring us this important addition to Canalside.
+I thank Roswell Park Comprehensive Cancer Center and the Erie Canal Harbor Development Corporation for partnering to bring us this important addition to Canalside.
 I know the Bridge of Hope, located along Buffalo's waterfront, will bring comfort and strength to survivors and their families."

 Erie County Executive Mark Poloncarz said: “Canalside is the perfect place for the Bridge of Hope and provides an ideal place for cancer survivors and their loved ones to come together to celebrate life.
 Every day is a gift, and the Bridge will be a gathering spot to enjoy the present of today and the hope of tomorrow.”

-City of Buffalo Mayor Byron Brown said: “Buffalo’s fortunate to have many built-in assets and our revitalized downtown waterfront, which includes the new Roswell Park Cancer Institute Bridge of Hope at Canalside, is a great place to inspire and motivate cancer patients and survivors.
+City of Buffalo Mayor Byron Brown said: “Buffalo’s fortunate to have many built-in assets and our revitalized downtown waterfront, which includes the new Roswell Park Comprehensive Cancer Center Bridge of Hope at Canalside, is a great place to inspire and motivate cancer patients and survivors.
 Hearing the ‘sound of survival’ as patients ring the bell to signify an end to cancer treatment will encourage other patients and families for years to come.
 I thank Governor Andrew Cuomo and Roswell Park for offering this hope to all who are touched by cancer.”

 Roswell Park, in recognition of the unique medical needs of cancer survivors, will open a Survivorship Center within the newly constructed Roswell Park Clinical Sciences Center this spring.
 Upon completion of active treatment, patients will be seen in specialized clinics for their cancer-related care and follow-up, including mammograms, colonoscopies, nutritional guidance, pain management and other services.